Actifio/restapisamples/README.md

 udstask mountimage -image $imageid -systemprops "vmname=$gcpNewVMName, regionCode=$gcpRegion,zone=$gcpZone,nicInfo0-subnetId=$gcpSubnetID,isPublicIp=false,cloudtype=gcp,nicInfo0-networkId=$gcpNetworkID,volumetype=$gcpVolumeType,GCPkeys=$gcpkeyfile" -nowait
 ```

-## Mounting to Containers - Example 12
+## Example 12: Mounting to Containers

 To mount to a Container, we just add **-container** to our mount command.
 If we want to limit which hosts can access the mount, then we can specify this using the **-host** parm.
 So in this example we present **Image_0022259** to IP addresses **10.1.1.1** and **10.2.2.2**.
 If we want to add more IPs, just comma separate them:
 ```